-For musicians, public speakers, video producers, pastors, and anyone else who wants the freedom to move around while performing
+For musicians, public speakers, pastors, and anyone else who wants to move around while performing

 Wireless microphone systems give you more flexibility in your performance.
 But a quick glance at the wireless microphone systems and components available can be confusing.
 With these guidelines and tips, you'll be ready to make a smart choice when purchasing a wireless system.

 Wireless microphone systems come in a variety of form factors.
 All consist of the same three parts:

 - Receiver, which plugs into a PA system, mixer, or recording equipment